 Bonds Career Center offers many outstanding features to improve the quality of our instruction and enhance the offerings to our students.
-Our Culinary Arts program offers Early College credit through Greenville Technical College for those students meeting admissions requirements.
+Our Culinary Arts, Diesel Technology, and Mechatronics programs offer Early College credit through Greenville Technical College for those students meeting admissions requirements.
 We also have cooperative education and summer internship programs available to students in some programs.